How do I sync up my camera with the audio?

 There are a few methods out there for testing a camera's latency from a certain output.

-So there are a few methods out there for testing a camera's latency from a certain output, but here I will go over how I do it.
-The below articles are there for help with streaming settings or even getting the camera onto the network.
+The articles below are there for help with streaming settings or even getting the camera onto the network:

-1. First off, you would want to do this testing using all the cabling and the same software you would want to use while streaming.
-We see a lot of people using OBS, Vmix, Or Wirecast but in this article, I will be using OBS.
+- We recommend testing using all the cabling and software you would want to use while streaming.
+For this article, I will be using OBS with computer audio.

-2. Once you have everything hooked up with the cables and software you would use for your production, pull up the camera feed using the output you wish to test latency on.
-For this article, I will be using the RTSP feed of a 20x SDI camera, and pulling it into OBS.
+- Once you have everything connected with the software running, pull up the camera feed using the output you wish to test.
+For this article, I will be using the RTSP feed of a 20x SDI camera.

-4. So now you need to position your camera to view your computer screen, this may be a bit awkward, but you have to do it.
+- Position the camera to view your computer screen.
 Use the zoom and PTZ functionality to zoom in on your computer screen with OBS running to see the feed.
-You may need to move your camera around, but just make sure to keep using the cables you plan to use for the permanent install.
+You may need to move your camera around.

-5. Pull up A Millisecond counter on Youtube, and this is what you will position your camera to view.
+- Pull up A Millisecond counter on YouTube, and this is what you will position your camera to view.
 The one I used for this article is linked below.